ibondarenko1/ibondarenko1/README.md

 🚀 Ievgen (Jack) Bondarenko

-Security Architect • AI Automation • Compliance Engineering
+Security Architect & Compliance Advisor
+Designing Audit-Ready Security and Compliance Operations for Regulated Environments

+This GitHub reflects my hands-on R&D work supporting my role as a Security Architect and Compliance Advisor.

+Repositories here focus on prototyping, automation experiments, and reference architectures used to design and validate audit-ready, compliance-driven security solutions for regulated organizations.

 🌐 About Me

 I work at the intersection of cybersecurity, automation, and compliance engineering, with a focus on regulated environments such as healthcare, MSPs, and other compliance-driven organizations.

-My goal is to simplify security and compliance requirements through practical automation and architecture.
+My goal is to simplify security and compliance requirements through practical automation and repeatable security architectures.

-compliance readiness (HIPAA, NIST, SOC2)
+compliance readiness and control alignment (HIPAA, NIST, SOC 2)

-automation of routine security and documentation workflows
+automation of evidence collection, control mapping, and security documentation workflows

 I’m interested in building tools that reduce complexity and make security processes more accessible and efficient.

 🔧 What I’m Currently Working On

-Right now I’m developing a stealth-mode AI-driven compliance automation concept, exploring:
+Currently developing an AI-driven compliance automation R&D initiative, focused on:

 multi-agent architectures

 automated evidence collection

-control mapping
+control mapping and audit traceability
 continuous compliance monitoring

-policy/documentation generation
+policy and documentation generation
+multi-agent architectures (internal orchestration)

 This is an R&D direction I’m refining through real-world use cases with MSPs, clinics, and legal firms.